skip to main content

 Portable 4G internet service—For those who need a long-term solution capable of doing most online activities, portable 4G internet service is the way to go.
 There are quite a few 4G internet options for those working a 9-to-5 job out in the wilderness.
 They can give you the speedy and reliable connection you need for work, school, or whatever else you might need.

 Mobile satellite internet—If you want the highest speeds available anywhere you go, satellite internet might be your best option.
-Starlink recently announced Starlink Roam, its new portable satellite system.
-With a satellite connection, Starlink Roam offers reliable service, no matter how far you trek into the wilderness.
+Starlink recently announced Starlink Roam Unlimited, its new portable satellite system.
+With a satellite connection, Roam Unlimited offers reliable service, no matter how far you trek into the wilderness.
 It also offers higher speeds than 4G connections.
-As an additional perk, Starlink Roam allows in-motion use of the system for those who upgrade to its High Performance equipment, though the upgrade is a pretty big investment.
+As an additional perk, Roam Unlimited allows in-motion use of the system for those who upgrade to its High Performance equipment, though the upgrade is a pretty big investment.

 Pro Tip: